sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 This feature enables the integration of [IP Geolocation](https://cf7addons.com/preview/contact-form-7-autocomplete/) into Contact Form 7, allowing fields such as Country, City, State, and Zip to be automatically filled based on the user's geolocation.

-= Contact Form 7 Multi-step Form Pro =
+= Multistep Contact form 7 (Pro) =

 The [Pro version of Multi-Step Forms](https://cf7addons.com/preview/multi-step-form/pro/) comes with a list of premium and pre-built templates featuring attractive designs.
 Users can choose any design skin, which will then automatically generate a pre-designed form.
-The Pro version also allows for button text editing and adding background image in the form.
+The Pro version also allows for button text editing and adding background images in the form.

 = Contact form 7 Range Slider Pro =